aoloe/scribus-manual-troubleshooting/NOTES.md

 # Troubleshooting

+What can you do when Scribus does not behave correctly?

+## Missing fonts

+Jean says : In any case you will have to reset font prefences by deleting the checkfonts.xml and scribus150.rc files stored in preference folder, usually C:\Users\username\AppData\Roaming\Scribus.

-## Scribus does not behave correctly
+## It does not behave correctly...

 In our experience, reinstalling Scribus is not a solution to (almost) any problem.